Education and Workforce

 Last Action:

-SB1247 - Arizona teachers academy; community colleges
+SB1247 - Tobacco use; sale; minimum age (Arizona teachers academy; community colleges)

 Sponsor: Sen. David C. Farnsworth (R)

 Summary: Modifies reporting requirements for the Arizona Board of Regents by removing the date reference and making the reporting an annual requirement.
 Alters the definition of “eligible postsecondary” to “eligible postsecondary institution” (defined).
+AS PASSED SENATE.

 Comment: